 These fun spring literacy activities for preschoolers are just what you need to keep your students engaged in learning and fun as the school year comes to an end.
-They’re all excellent additions to your list of spring preschool activities!
+They’re all excellent additions to your list of spring activities for preschoolers!

 As the end of the school year approaches, it seems like more and more is added to our plates, right?
 But we still want to provide fun and meaningful activities and lessons for the kids.
 If your plate is starting to overflow, let me help you out with some spring ideas!
 That way, some of the planning onus is taken off your (very long) to-do list.